 The curriculum is organized in three tiers:

 - Spanish language sequence: Our intensive language courses give students ample opportunity for practice, encouraging the development of communicative proficiency and cultural competency.
-With two instructors per language class, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.
+In our language courses, we are able to expose students to different accents and teaching styles while fostering an active and rewarding learning experience.